mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Possible corrective actions

-For [Phase 1](https://gitlab.com/gitlab-org/container-registry/-/issues/374#phase-1-the-metadata-db-serves-new-repositories), it's possible that the `container_registry_migration_phase1_deny` feature flag was set for a repository what was previously eligible.
-This feature flag would need to be removed, and we **must** remove this repository and all of its images _from the old prefix on the GCS bucket_ — otherwise eligible repositories that are present on the old prefix, will always be served by the old code path during Phase 1.
+For [Phase 1](https://gitlab.com/gitlab-org/container-registry/-/issues/374#phase-1-the-metadata-db-serves-new-repositories), it's possible that the `container_registry_migration_phase1_deny` feature flag was set for a repository that was previously eligible.
+This feature flag would need to be removed, and we **must** remove this repository and all of its images _from the old prefix on the GCS bucket_ — otherwise eligible repositories that are present on the old prefix will always be served by the old code path during Phase 1.

 For [Phase 2](https://gitlab.com/gitlab-org/container-registry/-/issues/374#phase-2-migrate-existing-repositories), this likely indicates a bug in the container registry.
-Either in the logic to identify a new repository, or in the routing logic.
-This issue would need to investigated and fixed by the registry development team.
+Either in the logic to identify a new repository or in the routing logic.
+This issue would need to be investigated and fixed by the registry development team.

 #### Non-Eligible New Repository Handled by New Code Path